0foo/study_notes/rhcsa/quick_reference/master.md

 * `chcon -R --reference=/var/www/html /path/to/target/folder`
     *  sets the SELinux context of /path/to/target/folder (and all files and directories within it, due to the -R flag) to match the context of /var/www/html.
     * quick shortcut
+* One easy way to tell which SELinux related configuration has to be done, is through sealert command.
+This command is used to diagnose SELinux denials and attempts to provide user friendly explanations for a SELinux denial and recommendations for how one might adjust the system to prevent the denial in the future.
+    * sealert -a /var/log/audit/audit.log

 ### selinux booleans
 * getsebool -a